How to Dehydrate Noodles – Dehydrating Noodles, A Step-by-Step Guide

 Step 2.
 Preparing the Dehydrator for Dehydrating Noodles

-We will use the removable mesh screen inserts on our Nesco FD-75A food dehydrator.
-They have over 2700 customer reviews with an average rating of 4.7 stars out of 5 which is evidence of a great product.
+For today’s dehydrator project, we are using the Nesco Clean-A-Screen removable mesh screen inserts for sticky fruits and small food items that we are dehydrating today.
+They have over 2500 customer reviews with an average rating of 4.7 stars out of 5, which is evidence of a great product.
+Check out other Nesco food dehydrator products here.

 Nesco Clean-A-Screens are removable and flexible mesh screen inserts that have both a distinct top and a bottom side.
 If you have a high-powered microscope, you would see the individual strands in mesh screens have a triangle shape.
 The bottom side of the screen feels smooth.
 The top point of the triangle feels rough as you rub your fingers across the mesh.